 - Double pay your suppliers.

-- Break links to your front-end systems, disabling your team to receipt monies.
+- Break links to your front-end systems, stopping your team from receiving payments.

 - Lose ongoing job or project history that require progress payments.